Missxiaoguo/kubernetes-power-manager/diagrams-docs/README.md

-# Power Manger Architectural and Sequence Diagrams
+# Kubernetes Power Manager Architectural and Sequence Diagrams

 An up-to-date architectural and sequence diagram will be available here.
 With each update or release an updated diagram will be available with the version number attached.

-## Install PlnatUML
+## Install PlantUML

 - install plantuml.jar [here](http://sourceforge.net/projects/plantuml/files/plantuml.jar/download)
 - To run PlantUML you need: